What you need to know about PC/computer monitors

 Keeping a monitor/screen clean

 Monitors collect dust or get splattered with liquids or muck in a wide variety of weird ways and touchscreens get covered in fingerprints and muck.
 Special cleaning fluids don’t have to be used to do the cleaning.
-A small amount of spectacle cleaner or isopropyl alcohol on a microfiber, lint-free cloth that many new laptops and monitors come with, does the job nicely.
+Just tap water or a small amount of spectacle cleaner or isopropyl alcohol on a microfiber, lint-free cloth that many new laptops and monitors come with, does the job nicely.
 A small amount of dishwashing liquid on a damp cloth is an alternative, but ammonia-based or ethanol-based cleaning fluids should never be used because the ammonia or ethanol damages the plastic that covers the pixels.
 In other words, don’t use glass cleaner, such as Windolene.
 The ammonia or ethanol in most glass cleaners will eventually make the screen, which has a plastic coating, turn yellow and make it brittle.

-How to clean an LCD TFT monitor
+How to clean an LCD monitor

 Care should be taken in cleaning an LCD PC monitor, because the screen isn’t as rugged as the screen of an old-style CRT monitor.
 Here are some instructions taken from a user manual probably written in China: